Howard Barker: The Theatre of Catastrophe

-Barker has coined the term "Theatre of Catastrophe" to describe his work.
-His plays often explore violence, sexuality, the desire for power, human motivation and the limits of language.
+Barker has coined the term "Theatre of Catastrophe" to describe a form of dramatic tragedy he has developed, with him identifying his play The Europeans, written in 1987, as "the first of the Catastrophic plays".

 Rejecting the widespread notion that an audience should share a single response to the events onstage, Barker works to fragment response, forcing each viewer to wrestle with the play alone.
 "We must overcome the urge to do things in unison", he writes.
 "To chant together, to hum banal tunes together, is not collectivity."
 Where other playwrights might clarify a scene, Barker seeks to render it more complex, ambiguous, and unstable.

 Only through a tragic renaissance, Barker argues, will beauty and poetry return to the stage.
 "Tragedy liberates language from banality", he asserts.
 "It returns poetry to speech."

 Themes

+Barker's plays often explore violence, sexuality, the desire for power, human motivation and the limits of language.

 Barker frequently turns to historical events for inspiration.
 His play Scenes from an Execution, for example, centers on the aftermath of the Battle of Lepanto (1571) and a fictional female artist commissioned to create a commemorative painting of the Venetian victory over the Ottoman fleet.
 Scenes from an Execution, originally written for BBC Radio 3 and starring Glenda Jackson in 1984, was later adapted for the stage.
 The short play Judith revolves around the Biblical story of Judith, the legendary heroine who decapitated the invading general Holofernes.